Online Statistical Inference for Contextual Bandits via Stochastic Gradient Descent: Introduction

-\paragraph{Statistical inference in online decision-making problems} \cite{chen2021a} studied the asymptotic distribution of the parameters under a linear contextual bandit framework. \cite{deshpande2018accurate,khamaru2021near} considered adaptive linear regression where the vector contexts are correlated over time. \cite{zhang2021statistical,zhang2022statistical} conducted statistical inference for M-estimators in contextual bandit and non-Markovian environments. \cite{hao2019bootstrapping} used multiplier bootstrap to offer uncertainty quantification for exploration in the bandit settings. \cite{chen2021b} conducted statistical inference under the contextual bandit settings via SGD.
-There also exists related statistical inference literature in reinforcement learning as a well-known online decision-making setting. \cite{ramprasad2022online} conducted statistical inference for TD (and GTD) learning. \cite{shi2021statistical} constructed the confidence interval for policy values in Markov decision processes. \cite{shi2022off} conducted statistical inference for confounded Markov decision processes. \cite{chen2022reinforcement} developed the confidence interval for heterogeneous Markov decision processes.
+\paragraph{Statistical inference in online decision-making} \cite{chen2021a} studied statistical inference under a linear contextual bandit framework. \cite{zhang2021statistical,zhang2022statistical} conducted inference for $M$-estimators in contextual bandit and non-Markovian environments. \cite{hao2019bootstrapping} used multiplier bootstrap to offer uncertainty quantification for exploration in the bandit settings. \cite{deshpande2018accurate,khamaru2021near} studied inference for adaptive linear regression where the vector contexts are correlated over time. \cite{zhan2021off,hadad2021confidence} employed adaptive weighting of observations during off-policy evaluation and constructed confidence intervals. \cite{chen2021b,han2022online} conducted statistical inference under the contextual bandit settings via SGD.
+Related statistical inference literature in reinforcement learning as a well-known online decision-making setting also exists. \cite{ramprasad2022online,liu2023online} conducted statistical inference for TD learning. \cite{shi2021statistical} constructed the confidence interval for policy values in Markov decision processes. \cite{shi2022off,chen2022reinforcement} conducted statistical inference for confounded and heterogeneous MDP.